monego/ppt/README.md

 # Primitive Package Tool

 I got tired of checking and downloading programs that aren't packaged in distributions (yes, mostly Rust CLI tools) on GitHub, so I automated the process.
 This script checks for the latest releases in a repository, allows you to download a binary file and unpack it into `~/.local/bin`.

 ## Usage

-Rename `ppt.sh` to `ppt` and move it to a directory in your PATH.

-`$ ppt owner repo # On GitHub`
+`$ ppt install URL # GitHub URL`

-e.g. `$ ppt astral-sh ruff` will install or update [ruff](https://github.com/astral-sh/ruff).
+e.g. `$ ppt https://github.com/astral-sh/ruff/releases/download/0.5.6/ruff-x86_64-unknown-linux-gnu.tar.gz` will install [ruff](https://github.com/astral-sh/ruff) (change the URL to pick the latest version).

+After that, you can update the program by the repository name:

+`$ ppt update ruff`

 ## Dependencies

-`ppt` depends on `curl`, `jq` and `wget`.
+`ppt` depends on Click, Requests and Rich.

-## TODO

-- Write a short help section
-- POSIX compatibility
-- Customize unpack path